taviso/minirun/README.md

 # Minimal run

-This is a minimal tiny C program for running Windows commands with a hidden console.
+This is a tiny C program for running Windows commands with a hidden console.
 It's suitable for use in Windows shortcuts, i.e. lnk files.

 I use `run.exe wsl --exec xterm -display :0` to launch an XTerm on Windows.

-If you don't want to compile it yourself, check the Releases section.
+If you don't want to compile it yourself, check the [Releases](https://github.com/taviso/minirun/releases) section.

 # Building